puntorigen/fenixBlack/pending_tasks.md

 tasks:
 - create 'thinking' method animation state for 'Agent' component
 - [x] assign mapping for tools ids and names within 'meeting' class
-- add further actionActivity mapping on 'reportAgentSteps'
+- [x] add further actionActivity mapping on 'reportAgentSteps'
 - add 'Agent' support for RAG ('study' prop)
 - [x] add support for multiple lines of text on 'Agent' speak exposed method
 - [x] add support for 'Agent', speak onEnd callback, to chain several calls to a single Agent
-- [in progress] add expert 'Agent' personality field for adapting responses as narrative
+- [x] add expert 'Agent' personality field for adapting responses as narrative
     - add API endpoint that accepts an Expert profile and a text, and returns the text as if said by the Expert with his personality applied, as if chatting on a meeting.
-- [] unify meeting related things on meeting class
+- [x] unify meeting related things on meeting class
 - [] add support for additional realtime/running meeting context
     - a ws command for adding context to a meeting by some avatar_id (expert or user)
     - a tool for experts to query the 'live context' if available using RAG